 Executive Director: Andrea Palm-Porter

-As the Executive Director of Roaring Fork Center for Community Leadership (RFCCL), Andrea Palm-Porter is instrumental in guiding the non-profit to expand beyond its core leadership educational program to provide meaningful opportunities to practice and apply what has been learned for the betterment of our communities.
+As the Executive Director of Roaring Fork Leadership (RFL), Andrea Palm-Porter is instrumental in guiding the non-profit to expand beyond its core leadership educational program to provide meaningful opportunities to practice and apply what has been learned for the betterment of our communities.

 Palm-Porter’s career trajectory is impressive, with over 25 years’ experience driving strategic growth through strong leadership and relationships.
 She’s has worked in a multi-million dollar media organization, retail industry, and currently in the non-profit & leadership industry as the Executive Director of Roaring Fork Leadership.
 She attended the University of Eau Claire in Business Administration with an emphasis on Marketing – including a leadership curriculum.
 She is known for being able to grow revenue, be innovative, develop relationships, facilitate, define and drive product development, create awareness and execute projects with ease.
 A graduate and former board member of the Vail Leadership Institute, alumnus of the American Leadership Forum, and an Alumnus of the RFL Academy, Andrea is passionate about leadership as her personal mission is building a community of leaders.
 As she puts it, “A community of skilled & thoughtful leaders is a thriving & innovative community.”

-She’s lived in the Colorado mountains since 1997 and is a mother to four: Tucker (15), Tessa (14), Brody (12) and Ruby Belle (11).
+She’s lived in the Colorado mountains since 1997 and is a mother to four: Tucker (17), Tessa (16), Brody (14) and Ruby Belle (12).
 She is dedicated to raising them to be amazing human beings with profound lasting relationships that will serve them throughout their lifetime.
 Andrea stands for contributing to a world of workability, compassion, and discovery.
-During her free time she enjoys being outside on her bike or on a mountain — skiing down or skinning up it.
+During her free time she enjoys being outside on her bike or on a mountain — skiing down or skinning up.

 She gives back to her community in many ways through her involvement with her children and their school.